 What we have presented to you here today is only the tip of the proverbial iceberg.
 As we continue to open this box of knowledge, and as our understanding of cannabinoids, terpenoids and flavonoids expand, our means of classifying cannabis will also undergo this type of transformation.

 Soon we’ll be asking for specific ratios of certain cannabinoids to achieve particular “highs” or medical treatments.
 Not to mention the specific cannabis-based medicines that will be cooked up in pharma labs all around the world.

 We’re about to enter into a new era of cannabis exploration.
-We’ll need to see how the rest of 2021 plays out, but I can see that we’re already undergoing a massive shift — and in some cases, not for the better!
+We’ll need to see how the rest of the year plays out, but I can see that we’re already undergoing a massive shift.

 In the meanwhile, it’s important to begin to understand these minor differences in order to become a more conscious consumer.